 Use Sage Estimating Help or a variety of self-help resources to get answers to your questions.
-You can also call Customer Support.

 The Help System

 Sage Estimating Help provides more efficient access to information than most manuals.
 With a click of the mouse or a keystroke, you can easily get Help for a command, a field, a window, or a procedure.